onion797jp/tokyo/README.md

   * Title: Intoro to IPFS - A reference model of Web3.0 ([slides](http://bit.ly/UT_IPFS))

 * Guest Lecture at Harvard University (19 Dec, 2019)
-  * IPFS is now one of assignments in a software design course
+  * IPFS is now one of assignments of a software design course
   * Presentation about IPFS design, architecture, and community growth (Special thanks to Molly! [@momack28](https://twitter.com/momack28))

 * [IPFS Workshop in Tokyo](https://neutrino.connpass.com/event/148341) (14 Oct, 2019)